How We Track Your ROI

 • Vanity metrics (profile views, impressions)

-Clients want to know: Is this working?
+You want to know: Is this working?
 Am I getting meetings?
 Is revenue coming?
-Answer those questions clearly.
+We'll answer those questions clearly.

 • Full funnel visualization: Visual chart showing volume at each stage